 Spacex halts launch of US military satellite due to winds

-Billionaire Elon Musk's SpaceX is scheduled on Saturday to launch a long-delayed U.S. military navigation satellite, which if successful would mark the rocket company's first national security space mission for the United States.

-REUTERS: Elon Musk's SpaceX scrapped Saturday's launch of a long-delayed navigation satellite for the U.S. military due to strong upper level winds.
+SEATTLE: Elon Musk's SpaceX scrapped Saturday's (Dec 22) launch of a long-delayed navigation satellite for the US military due to strong upper level winds.

 The launch, SpaceX's fourth attempt in a week after technical and weather delays, would have been the rocket firm's first national security space mission for the United States.
 Musk's rocket company has spent years trying to break into the lucrative market for military space launches long-dominated by Lockheed and Boeing Co.

-The next year, SpaceX won an US$83 million (65.6 million pounds) Air Force contract to launch the GPS III satellite, which will have a lifespan of 15 years.
+The next year, SpaceX won an US$83 million Air Force contract to launch the GPS III satellite, which will have a lifespan of 15 years.

-The launch would be the first of 32 satellites in production by Lockheed under contracts worth a combined US$12.6 billion for the Air Force GPS III programme, Lockheed spokesman Chip Eschenfelder said.
+The launch would be the first of 32 satellites in production by Lockheed under contracts worth a combined US$12.6 billion for the Air Force GPS III program, Lockheed spokesman Chip Eschenfelder said.

 Air Force spokesman William Russell said: "Once fully operational, this latest generation of GPS satellites will bring new capabilities to users, including three times greater accuracy and up to eight times the anti-jamming capabilities."